 To be eligible to receive an A or B in the course, students must have attended regularly, completed all labs and assignments, taken the weekly quizzes, and completed the take-home, open book final exam.
 The overall course grades are calculated using the following weights: 55% on final exam, 30% on weekly quizzes, 15% on homework and lab reports.
 Students not receiving an A or B in the course will receive a Certificate of Completion, but no college credit or transcript.

 At the Johns Hopkins Homewood campus, the residential component is offered in conjunction with the School of Arts and Sciences Pre-College Summer Programs and Summer Discovery.
 Summer Discovery provides a professional staff of residential supervisors and live-in assistants to supervise the students and provide a full schedule of after-class activities.
-Transportation will be available both to and from the Baltimore-Washington International Airport (BWI) only.
+Transportation will be available from and to the Baltimore-Washington International Airport (BWI) only.
+Students arriving at other airports will need to make their own arrangements for ground transportation.

 At Hood College, the residential component is offered in conjunction with Summer Discovery.
 Summer Discovery provides a professional staff of residential supervisors and live-in assistant to supervise the students and provide a full schedule of after-class activities.
-Transportation will be available to and from the Baltimore-Washington International Airport (BWI).
+Transportation will be available from and to the Baltimore-Washington International Airport (BWI) only.
+Students arriving at other airports will need to make their own arrangements for ground transportation.

 Johns Hopkins University and Summer Discover determine roommates.